Mariah Woods: 1st Video Of Man Charged With Disappearance Revealed — See Earl Kimrey

 The man accused of hiding 3-year-old Mariah Woods’ body has had his 1st court appearance, & the vid of him standing before the judge is so chilling!
 Watch here.

 Earl Kimrey, 32, has been charged with obstruction of justice in the heartbreaking disappearance-turned-murder case of three-year-old Mariah Woods.
 He’s also being charged with hiding the toddler’s body in a creek in North Carolina.
 The suspect had his first day in court on Dec.
 4, for a hearing in Jacksonville, where a judge ordered that his bond remain at $1 million.
 One of the most unsettling things about this case though is that Earl was Mariah’s mother, Kirsty‘s, live-in boyfriend.
-Watch the above video to see Earl’s first recorded public appearance since his arrest.
+Watch the above video to see Earl’s first court appearance since his arrest.

 In the clip, Earl is ushered into the courtroom by officers (skip ahead to 1:13 to see his entrance).
 The creepy part?
 Earl looks extremely calm, cool, and collected.
 In fact, judging by his non-phased facial expression, he could be anywhere — like taking a pleasant stroll through the park.
 It’s extremely unnerving!
 He doesn’t look sorry, nervous, or even scared.
 If that’s not stomach-churning, we don’t know what is!